joasyannick/wp-papillon-journey/.github/ISSUE_TEMPLATE/feature-request.md

   - When they toggle the "Dark Mode" switch;
   - Then the UI should switch to a dark-themed interface.
 - Load Images Unchanged:
-  - Given Dark Mode is enabled;
+  - Given Dark Mode is active;
-  - When a page with images loads;
+  - When a page containing images is loaded;
-  - Then images should remain unaffected.
+  - Then the images should display without any changes.

 ### Additional Notes

-Any relevant context, dependencies, open questions, or considerations for implementation.
+Include any relevant context, dependencies, open questions, or considerations for implementation.